Showing posts with label markers. Show all posts

 John Wayne Blough Sr. steers a team of horses through the streets of Canton during the filming of the "Ponder Heart" based on an Eudora Welty novella for PBS.

-Billy took us to several locked museums loaded with memorabilia and did a very good job of explaining about the props and the movies.
+Billy took us to several locked museums loaded with memorabilia and did an excellent job of explaining about the props and the movies.

 We had not seen the movies for some time, so nothing was familiar.

-We thanked Billy for the tour and walked around the historic Courthouse Square, taking pictures of several of the historic stores, courthouses, and markers.
+We thanked Billy for the tour and walked around the historic Courthouse Square, taking pictures of several historic stores, courthouses, and markers.

 We stopped at the thrift shop, where I purchased several Halloween figurines.